tomomilove/tomomilove.github.io/blog.md

 I also spent some time picking a font for Japanese, since I plan to write some of the future blog posts in Japanese!
 I chose a font with rounded lines because I thought it looked more fun.
 However, I might change it after I write more text and get a better sense of what it looks like.
 I read some articles on Japanese typography, such as [this one](http://aqworks.com/en/blog/2016/09/20/perfect-japanese-typography/) and [this one](https://medium.com/@PavelLaptev/japanese-typography-on-the-web-tips-and-tricks-981f120ad20e), in order to understand how to properly add Japanese to this website.

 Did you notice the site has a new domain name, too?
 It’s just [tomomilove.com](http://tomomilove.com) now.
 The domain is registered under your name.
-Congrutulations, you are now a domain owner!
+Congratulations, you are now a domain owner!

 I also made a few miscellaneous formatting fixes to this website.
 I decided to center pictures, increase their size, and give them a little border, and I also fixed some issues with the site header not displaying properly on mobile devices.